 While I do not yet know if I am going to be able to avoid Alzheimer, it is safe to say my inflammation levels have gone down since I’m noticing an improvement in my other chronic conditions, which means I stand a chance, at least, of avoiding the most dreaded of all diseases, Alzheimer, also known as ‘Diabetes Type 3.’

 People are keen to lose weight for all sorts of reasons and I do not judge any of them, just as I do not judge people who prefer to keep a bit of extra padding.
 If it weren’t for my rapidly worsening health, I may well have chosen to stay the weight I was back at the start of the year.
-I’m a mature woman and have no aesthetic need for a thigh gap or such like.
+I’m a mature woman and have no aesthetic need for a thigh gap or such.
 I liked my curves – I just didn’t like how I felt.

 My Biggest Non-Scale Victory